 Pricing is the part of your store that works even when you’re not.
 Set it up right and every product page, every promotional email, every sale collection is quietly doing conversion work on your behalf around the clock.
 Most store owners treat discounts as a panic button.
 The ones growing consistently treat them as a system: deliberate, targeted, and built to protect margins while still giving customers a reason to buy now rather than later.
-Everything in this section is a piece of that system.

 Understanding Price Perception